When Anxiety Makes You Lose Your Appetite

 Again, soda, sports drinks, and juice are essentially sugar water and not the healthiest choice, but that's not important right now.
 Focus on getting some calories however you can to ride out this short-term issue.

 If you're concerned about the social consequences of not having an appetite in a situation where people are eating

 If possible, just tell people you're anxious and have less appetite

 Anxiety has more power when you believe you have to hide it from everyone.
-I realize it may not always be a realistic option, but if you can, just tell whoever you're eating with that you're stressed at the moment and don't have as much appetite as usual.
+I realize it may not always be a realistic option, but if you can, just tell whomever you're eating with that you're stressed at the moment and don't have as much appetite as usual.
 You don't need to make a big deal out of it.
-Casually deliver the information, maybe quickly explain what you're under pressure about, then move on to another subject.
+Casually deliver the information, maybe quickly explain what hectic life event you're dealing with, then move on to another subject.
 Just getting it out in the open may take some of the pressure off and make it easier to eat a bit.

 Realize it's likely no one is paying attention to how much you eat